He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 —————

-Next week find out what happened when Cacá suddenly turned around toward us in the jungle, machete in hand, and yelled, “RUN”.
-Also, see a glimpse into what life might be like in the Amazon jungle.
+Find out what happened when Cacá suddenly turned around toward us in the jungle, machete in hand, and yelled, “RUN”.
+Also, see a glimpse into what life might be like in the Amazon jungle.Â

 Let us know below what opportunities you take to challenge your own comfort zone this week.